 Scroll down to see what there is to do at Tate Modern for families.
 We have free family activities and events all year round.
 Explore the galleries and take a break in one of our cafés.

 Entry to Tate Modern is free for everyone with a charge for special exhibitions, with under 12s getting into exhibitions for free.

 We are ready for you and your kids.
-Our cloakroom has free buggy parking on Level 0, Boiler House.
-You can breastfeed wherever you feel comfortable, for privacy head to the baby-changing facilities which are also located on the Level 0, Boiler House.
+Our cloakroom has free buggy parking on Level 0, Natalie Bell Building.
+You can breastfeed wherever you feel comfortable, for privacy head to the baby-changing facilities which are also located on the Level 0, Natalie Bell Building.
 Complete your trip to the Turbine Hall shop to pick up pocket money gifts.

 If you visit Tate Modern at the weekends or during school holidays, our Family Visitor Host are here to help with any queries or questions your family might have.

 Find out which art or artists you like the most by using our Bloomberg interactive arts timeline.

 Activity packs and trails

 Pick up activity packs for free in the Clore Welcome Room on Level 0, Natalie Bell Building.